Uttarakhand

 Valley of Flowers is famous for its wide variety of blooming alpine flora, with over 500 species of rare and colorful flowers, including the iconic Brahma Kamal, Cobra Lily, Himalayan Blue Poppy, and many more.

-The Valley of Flowers Trekking package with TTH includes accommodations, meals and trekking equipment, First Aid, and support staff including local experienced guides, base camp manager and professional trek leaders.
+The Valley of Flowers Trekking package with TTH includes accommodations, meals and First Aid, and support staff including local experienced guides, base camp manager and professional trek leaders.

 Yes, beginners can definitely do the Valley of Flowers trek.
 With basic fitness and the right preparation, it’s a great choice for first-time trekkers.
 The well-laid path and support from guides make it beginner-friendly.